-These works, which are now practically completed, will enable the storage in the Lake of 514,000 acre-feet of water for use by the State of South Australia.
+These works, which are now practically completed, will provide for the storage in the lake of 514,000 acre-feet of water for use by the State of South Australia.

 (d) Weirs and Locks.
-Two weirs and locks, viz., that at Torrumbarry (Victoria), and No. 1 (South Australia) have been finally completed.
-Weir and Lock No. 3 (South Australia) has been completed with the exception of minor details.
-These three works are now in operation.

-Of the remaining weirs and locks at present in hand, four, Nos.
-2, 5, 9 (South Australia) and 11 (Victoria) are in an advanced stage of construction.
-At Weir and Lock No. 10 (New South Wales) work has commenced inside the first coffer-dam, and at Weir and Lock No. 4 (South Australia) preliminary work is in progress.
+Four weirs and locks, viz., that at Torrumbarry (Victoria) and Nos.
+1, 3, and 9 (South Australia) have been completed, and are now in operation.
+Of the remaining weirs and locks at present in hand, three, Nos.
+2 and 5 (South Australia) and 11 (Victoria), are in an advanced stage of construction.
+At Weir and Lock No. 10 (New South Wales) work has commenced inside the first coffer-dam, and at Weir and Lock No. 4 (South Australia) the first coffer-dam is in course of construction.